I read this heartbreaking blog post yesterday by a regret mom.

 Hindsight is always 20/20.

 I have another friend with a severely disabled son.
+She is also a regret mom.
 She did everything the doctors told her to do, followed all of their advice to the letter.
 She vaccinated her son at birth against hepatitis B and also let the doctors vaccinate her against several diseases while she was breastfeeding him.
 My husband and I never intended to refuse the birth dose of the hepatitis B vaccine.
 We told the nurse we wanted to talk to our pediatrician, get more information, and make an educated decision.
 The nurse narrowed her eyes in anger.
 I’ll never forget how mad she looked.
 I’m glad, now, that that was her reaction.
-It raised a big flag in my mind about the vaccine and pushed me to do my own research on all of the vaccines recommended for our baby.
+It raised a big flag in my mind about the hepatitis B vaccine and pushed me to do my own research on all of the vaccines recommended for our baby.

 “How did you know to question?” my friend asked me years later.
 She is convinced that her son’s brain damage was caused—at least in part—by the vaccines.
 “Somehow you just knew.
 Me, I went along with everything.”